John Brahan: Biography

 As it happened, explained historian Ruth Ketring Nuermberger: "Brahan himself ended up with 44,677 acres and an indebtedness of $318,579.
 The down payment of $78,901 he blandly made from federal funds.
 Under pressure from the secretary of the treasury for a settlement of his accounts, Brahan assigned all his property to the United States.
 Valued at just over $46,000, it included 1,260 acres of land, several town lots in Huntsville, and $31,425 in notes due Brahan."
 One of the receivers in charge of holding the accounts on behalf of the U.S. government was Leroy Pope.
 George Mason wrote Clement Comer Clay, "Brahan will be considerably injured if not ruined; and the fur will be jerked off old Pope and some of his ill-gotten gains will go into the pockets of others.
 These men with several others of the same class have now got large debts running on them at ten per cent a month! ! !"
+In May 1819 John Brahan had been on deck to buy Andrew Jackson's Evans Spring plantation but the deal never came to pass.

 There was a Congressional investigation into Brahan's default, which can be found in House Doc., No. 130 (serial 69), 17th Cong., 1st sess. and No. 149 (serial 102), 18th Cong., 1st sess.
 Brahan, Coffee, and John Read testified had been trying to buy up as much land as they could to keep the Georgia combination from doing it first, all in the interests of protecting the people.
 On July 8, 1815, Brahan formed a partnership "for the purpose of carrying on the mercantile business in Nashville, Tennessee" with Will Atwood.
 Brahan and Atwood moved to Huntsville in the fall of 1817, operating until March 1819 "when we sold out the remainder of our goods."

 In October 1819 Judge John Overton wrote Jackson, who was heading out on a trip to Alabama, that Brahan owed him $792.50 and "The money wd suit me best, but will take one or two likely healthy boys of 12 or 13 years of age at such price as you may think they are worth in Cash, and as you would trade for yourself."
 The documents calendar in the Papers of Andrew Jackson records for November 1819 a "bill of sale for the slave Eli from John Brahan to John Overton.
 DS by AJ as witness, THi (7-0724)."
 Overton and Brahan jointly owned a tract of land in Tennessee that was sold by court order in 1823.
 In 1822, in one of her last letters from Huntsville, Royall mentioned Brahan again, writing: